Global coverage

 Supporting employees during transitions is key to maintaining morale and productivity.
 Capterra research shows that 71% of employees feel overwhelmed by workplace changes, and 83% of those experiencing change fatigue say their employer hasn’t provided enough resources to help them adapt.
 As such, HR leaders play a vital role in managing change fatigue, by ensuring employees have access to mental health support and by facilitating recovery periods during intense transitions.
 Failing to provide such support can lead to reduced productivity and retention issues.

 HR can also help employees build the skills needed to thrive in a changing environment, offering professional development programs and clear paths for career growth.
-When employees feel valued and have opportunities to progress, they’re more likely to stay motivated, even amidst frequent organisational change.
+When employees feel valued and have opportunities to progress, they’re more likely to stay motivated, even amidst frequent organizational change.

 6. The importance of communication in change management